 Fall is always a time for our family to entertain.
-I love hosting dinners, feasts and parties – but sometimes even a simple breakfast can be just the right touch.
-I’ve recently begun experimenting with making breads and am so excited to share these five easy recipes that Athena created with you today.
+I love hosting dinners, feasts, and parties – but sometimes even a simple breakfast can be just the right touch.
+I’ve recently begun experimenting with making bread and am so excited to share these five easy recipes that Athena created with you today.
 They are perfect to make for a morning brunch with a crowd (or a single friend) and will seriously change the way you celebrate this season.

-Try one of the breads, or all five!
+Try one of the bread, or all five!
 If you’re making different loaves at one time they are simple to label, right on the loaf.
-And if you are wanting to impress guests at your party, or a gift recipient (everyone loves a gift of fresh baked bread), try stenciling the name of the bread right on the surface of the loaf.
+And if you are wanting to impress guests at your party, or a gift recipient (everyone loves a gift of freshly baked bread), try stenciling the name of the bread right on the surface of the loaf.
 It is one of those small details that will make your presentation unique and special.

 To write on a loaf of bread you will need – bread (try a recipe below, or a store purchased loaf), small dauber (found in stenciling section of arts and crafts store), letter stencils, and powdered sugar.

 Use clean stencils and daubers as you will be applying for food.
 Decide what to spell on your bread and make sure it will fit the width of the bread (you can always go lengthwise as well).
 Bread with hard tops work best, but feel free to experiment.
 Position stencil of the first letter of the word on the surface of the bread.
 Dab the dauber into powdered sugar and apply it to the stencil, making sure you have covered it adequately.
 Remove stencil and voila, you’ve created your first letter.
 Continue this process until you’ve spelled out the desired word(s) on your loaf of bread.